 1:8 And the LORD said unto Satan, Hast thou considered my servant Job, that there is none like him in the earth, a perfect and an upright man, one that feareth God, and escheweth evil?

-Satan responds to God’s praise of Job with the accusation that Job is faithful to God for a reward.
-This accusation by Satan is very true of very many religions today who are merely going through the motions of what they think is necessary to gain a reward from God.
+Satan responds to God’s praise of Job with the accusation that Job is faithful to God only for a reward.
+This accusation by Satan is very true of very many religions people today, who are merely going through the motions of what they think is necessary to gain a reward from God.

-One of the many lessons of job is that we as the espoused bride are to be faithful in BOTH good times and bad; while being blessed and while suffering as Job did.
+One of the many lessons of Job is that we as the espoused bride are to be faithful in BOTH good times and bad; while being blessed and when we are suffering.

-All the things that we lose or give up for zeal to God; shall be replaced and far more.
+All the things that we lose or give up for zeal to God; will be replaced and far more at the appointed time.